PlatonZvonkov/Patterns/README.md

 # Patterns
-Some of Work Projects From Epam
+Some of Homework Projects From Epam